Adidas' German headquarters raided in connection with tax investigation

-- Adidas' headquarters in Germany were raided in connection with a tax investigation.
+- Adidas' headquarters in Germany was raided in connection with a tax investigation.

 - Authorities are probing customs and tax regulations for products imported into Germany over a five-year period that began in October 2019.

-Adidas' German headquarters were raided on Tuesday in connection with a years-long tax investigation, the company confirmed to CNBC in a statement.
+Adidas' German headquarters was raided on Tuesday in connection with a yearslong tax investigation, the company confirmed to CNBC in a statement.

 Authorities are investigating customs and tax regulations for products imported into Germany over a roughly five-year period from October 2019 to August of this year, a spokesperson said.